The Tea app was intended to help women date safely. Then it got hacked

 Trending News

-A surge in social media attention over the past week pushed Tea to the No. 1 spot at the U.S. Apple Store as of July 24, according to Sensor Tower, a research firm.
+A surge in social media attention over the past week pushed Tea to the No. 1 spot on Apple’s U.S. App Store as of July 24, according to Sensor Tower, a research firm.
 In the seven days from July 17-23, Tea downloads shot up 525% compared to the week before.
 Tea said in an Instagram post that it had reached 4 million users.

 Tea has been criticized for invading men’s privacy